mikierror/TrendFlix/README.md

-📽️ Movie Hub - React App (Work in Progress)
+📽️ TrendFlix - React App (Work in Progress)
 Welcome to Movie Hub, a beautifully crafted React.js web application that brings you the latest trending movies, TV shows, and famous personalities — powered by TMDB API.
 Built with Redux, React Router, and Tailwind CSS for a seamless modern experience.

 ⚠️ Note: This was an earlier project and is currently being updated for full responsiveness and mobile support.